Platformus/Platformus-Docs/fundamentals/platformus_core/permissions.rst

 .. image:: /images/fundamentals/audience/permissions/1.png

 Each permission has name, code, and position.
-Code is used to check permission from code, while position might be used to sort the permissions in the correct order:
+Code is used to check permissions from code, while position might be used to sort the permissions in the correct order:

 .. image:: /images/fundamentals/audience/permissions/2.png